ibm-cloud-architecture/refarch-privatecloud/Installing CfC in AWS.md

             cd ~/.ssh
             cp id_rsa.pub authorized_keys

-    c.
-When this is complete, the root user on the master node should be able to ssh to each node (including itself) without the need for a password.
+    3. When this is complete, the root user on the master node should be able to ssh to each node (including itself) without the need for a password.
 Note that on the first attempt, the system will require you to confirm the authenticity of the host.
 If you